What Is Tantra?

 – Osho

-Instead of bypassing discomfort or chasing peak experiences (which, let’s be honest, most of us have done at some point), the invitation is to stay.
+Instead of bypassing discomfort or chasing peak experiences, the invitation is to STAY.

-To stay with sensation and stay faithful to the breath.
+To stay with sensation, stay faithful to the breath.

-To stay with desire, fear, pleasure, grief, sadness… without collapsing or checking out.
+To stay with desire, fear, grief, anxiety or discomfort without collapsing or checking out.

-That willingness to stay is what makes it so transformative and somatic.
+That willingness to stay and face what is, is what makes it so transformative.

 It doesn’t ask you to rise above your humanity.
 It asks you to inhabit it more fully.